 VivoSim Labs, INC. Leases Disclosure

-Note 8.
+Note 7.
 Leases

-After the initial adoption of ASC Topic 842, on an on-going basis, the Company evaluates all contracts upon inception and determines whether the contract contains a lease by assessing whether there is an identified asset and whether the contract conveys the right to control the use of identified asset in exchange for consideration over a period of time.
+After the initial adoption of ASC Topic 842, on an on-going basis, the Company evaluates all contracts upon inception and determines whether the contract contains a lease by assessing whether there is an identified asset and whether the contract conveys the right to control the use of the identified asset in exchange for consideration over a period of time.
 If a lease is identified, the Company will apply the guidance from ASC Topic 842 to properly account for the lease.

 Operating Leases

 On November 23, 2020, the Company entered into a lease agreement, pursuant to which the Company permanently leased approximately 8,051 square feet of office space (the “Permanent Lease”) in San Diego once certain tenant improvements were completed by the landlord and the premises were ready for occupancy.
 Additionally, on November 17, 2021, the Permanent Lease was amended to add an additional 2,892 square feet of office space in the same building.
-The Permanent Lease commenced on December 17, 2021 and is intended to serve as the Company’s permanent premises for approximately sixty-two months.
-Monthly rental payments are approximately $40,800 with 3% annual escalators.
+The Permanent Lease commenced on December

 The Company determined that the Permanent Lease is considered an operating lease under ASC Topic 842, and therefore upon the lease commencement date of December 17, 2021, recognized lease liabilities and corresponding right-of-use assets of $2.3 million.
 The Company records operating lease expense on a straight-line basis over the life of the lease (referred to as “operating lease expense”).
 Variable lease expenses associated with the Company’s leases, such as payments for additional monthly fees to cover the Company’s share of certain facility expenses (common area maintenance) are expensed as incurred.

-The table below summarizes the Company’s lease liabilities and corresponding right-of-use assets as of March 31, 2025 (in thousands):
+The table below summarizes the Company’s lease liabilities and corresponding right-of-use assets as of March 31, 2026 (in thousands):

 |